Skip to main content

 then the execution request should send one of those exact labels.

-Use Webhooks For Production
+Prefer Webhooks In Production

 For production agent integrations, always use webhooks instead of polling:

-POST /api/apps/{appId}/executions?webhook=https://your-agent.com/lamina-callback
+POST /v1/apps/{appId}/runs?webhook=https://your-agent.com/lamina-callback

 Benefits over polling: